radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/export-configuration-file.md

 ![image description](images/export-success.png)

-If the export is not successful, you will receive an error message.... (**need RL to confirm error codes and resolutions**)
+If the export is not successful, you will receive an error message...

+> **(RL to confirm error codes and resolution steps for all EOC errors)**

 **image of export error**